-The primary goal of testing is to find potential faults in the existing or newly developed software.
+The primary goal of software testing is to find potential faults in the existing or newly developed software.
 Testing your software can also be useful for improving the accuracy and efficiency of software to meet functionality and performance requirements.
 Testing can be divided into two main steps.

 Testing can also be narrowed down into two main types.
 These include manual testing and automation testing.
 As the name suggests, manual testing occurs when software is tested manually, meaning without the use of any automated script or tool.
 During a manual test, the tester assumes the role of the end-user and tests the software to look for unexpected bugs.

-What are the Steps Involved in Software Testing?
+What Are The Steps Involved In Software Testing?

 The software testing life cycle (STLC) involves a series of steps that are completed in sequence to ensure a satisfactory outcome.
 These steps include:

 This first step occurs when the quality assurance team determines what needs to be tested.
 The team may choose functional or non-functional testing.
 Functional testing includes a test to evaluate how the software is functioning, while non-functional testing looks at behind-the-scenes features like security and performance.

 The next step involves planning how the test will be performed.
 The software team will decide what resources will be needed, the number of hours it will take, the expenses involved, and the deadline in which results should be delivered.

 During this phase, a step-by-step procedure is created to determine how the test should be executed, the expected results from the test, the actual results from the test, and whether the test has passed or failed.

-- Test Execution and Closing: Once the previous preparation stages have been completed, the test can be accurately executed.
+Once the previous preparation stages have been completed, the test can be accurately executed.
 If the test fails, then changes must be made to the software and the testing process will need to be repeated.
 If the software passes, then the test cycle is closed.

-The Importance of Software Testing
+The Importance Of Software Testing